A systematic review of the use of Deep Learning in Satellite Imagery for Agriculture: Tasks

 \subsubsection{Radiative Transfer models}

-A radiative transfer model (RTM) is a method to estimate the reflectance from physical properties of the object being imaged.
+To supplement their small datasets, many works predicting LAI used a radiative transfer model (RTM) to generate training data.
+An RTM is a method to estimate the reflectance from physical properties of the object being imaged.
 Most of the studies used the PROSAIL model \cite{jacquemoud_prospectsail_2009}, to model the plants and the soil beneath them.
 It takes as input: the chlorophyll content, the water/dry matter content, the Leaf Area Index, average leaf inclination, ratio of diffuse to direct incident radiation, soil brightness, solar zenith angle, sensor zenith angle and relative azimuth angle; and outputs reflectance.
 Since the physiological properties are the input to the PROSAIL model, the process of determining one of the physiological properties (e.g. LAI) from the reflectance is called ``model inversion'' in these contexts.

-Almost half of the studies (8/19) collected ground-level physical properties and used an RTM in forward mode to generate training pairs of LAI/reflectance for their MLPs, and then tested them on real data.
+Three quarters of the LAI studies (8/13) collected ground-level physical properties and used an RTM in forward mode to generate training pairs of LAI/reflectance for their MLPs, and then tested them on real data.
 However, \citet{tomicek_prototyping_2021} found that the PROSAIL RTM predicted reflectances only correlated with Sentinel-2 images between $R^2>0.6$ for red, green and blue bands and up to $R^2>0.9$ for red-edge and NIR bands, which implies fundamental limits on the accuracy of LAI estimation using this method.
 Despite the acknowledged errors, these studies treat the PROSAIL model as inherently correct, and thus no study compared PROSAIL in reverse mode to a machine learning model on a held-out test set of field survey data.